What is qualitative research?

 Who can use qualitative research?

-Anyone who wants to figure out what they know or don’t know about a set of human behaviors can benefit from a qualitative research program.
+Anyone who wants to figure out what they know or don’t know about a set of human behaviors can benefit from a qualitative research program (think Nvivo, Dedoose, MaxQDA and other data analysis apps).
 Qualitative researchers work in just about every people-oriented profession imaginable, ranging from anthropology, linguistics, psychology and sociology to business operations, human resources, and marketing to criminal justice, education, and health care.
-In short, if you want to know how people truly tick, qualitative research is the best tool for the job.
+In short, if you want to know how people truly tick, qualitative research is the best data analysis method for the job.

 How do you actually do qualitative research?